UCL-ARC/condenser-mkdocs/docs/developer_guide/deploying_resources/deploying_terraform.md

 terminal, navigate to the `terraform-template` directory.
 This will be the root directory of your terraform module.

-If you use the template, first clear the template content in each of the `*.tf` files.
+If you use the template, first delete the template content in each of the `*.tf` files.

 Alternatively, on your local computer create a new directory.
 This will be the root directory for your terraform module.
 In the new directory, create the following